It all started in 1979 with an Apple ][ plus… some years ago

 Full Stack Artisan

-My name is Giancarlo Trevisan, I have been intrigued by computer science since 1979: I have red a lot about it, seen a lot, tried a lot, messed up a lot, plainly done a lot, and yet, a lot remains.
+My name is Giancarlo Trevisan, I have been intrigued by computer science since 1979: I have read a lot about it, seen a lot, tried a lot, messed up a lot, plainly done a lot, and yet, a lot remains.
 I am a generalist and a minimalist, an interesting combination that philosophically guides me to a perceived yet elusive truth: I think that complexity is just a lot of simplicity.

 In the 80s I was right in the middle of where I should have been, M.I.T.
 [MechE 2A BS ’87]; in those years I wrote a lot of C (BSD, X Window System) that transformed me, thanks to M.I.T.
 Project Athena, into a pioneer in the emerging educational computing arena, see ResearchGate.
 The X Toolkit was in its infancy, so I created a GUI library to assist me in the development of educational software.

-In 1989, during an interview at Digital Corp. in Maynard MA, I realized the importance of protocols described with mathematical rigor; since then, I consider computer science the art of distilling protocols.
+In 1989, during an interview at Digital Corp. in Maynard MA, I realized the importance of protocols described with mathematical rigor; since then, I consider computer science the art of distilling patterned protocols.

 The Name KeyVisions